Skiing Deals

 Easter is known as ‘Pâques’ in French and one of the best things about celebrating it in a ski resort in France is embracing all the family-focused cultural activities it entails.

 This is an exciting time for kids to learn about the delightfully different ways the French celebrate this international festival, many of which are familiar but add an extra touch of typically Gallic flair.
-Here are a few French traditions to look out for during your Easter ski break:

 • As well as the chocolate Easter eggs and Easter bunnies you’re perhaps more familiar with, you’ll also see plenty of Easter bells (known as ‘Les cloches de Pâques’).
 This stems from the Catholic tradition that church bells don’t sound between Good Friday and Easter Sunday to commemorate the death and resurrection of Jesus.
 According to folk legend, during this time they sprout wings and fly off to Rome for the Pope’s blessings, then return with his good wishes (and lots of other presents) in tow.
 This cute, charming custom means that you’ll have to make even more room for chocolate consumption ̶ c’est la vie!